avinashbarnwal/instant_gratification_kaggle/README.md

 - Graphical Lasso(Initiate New Parameters) + GMM

 **XOR problem**
-- Independent but XOR relation between variables.
+- Uncorrelated but XOR relation between variables.
 Example - (Y|X1=i,X) is different for each i.
 So Idea is to create module for each i-X1 and fit the QDA for each unique.

 **Rank-14%**